 From the Highlands of mainland Scotland to the majestic windswept islands of Mull and Skye, we sip and swirl to our hearts’ content.
 Visit distilleries at Ardnamurchan and Tullibardine; tantalise your tastebuds with expert-led tastings in the shadow of Ben Nevis and the colourful coast of Tobermory; and enjoy sumptuous Scottish produce at elegant restaurants and modern, laid-back whisky bars.

 We depart from our pick-up points this morning and make our way north, passing along the very bonnie banks of Loch Lomond, as well as through the splendid Highland scenery of the Trossachs.
-We arrive in time for lunch at Oban, a picturesque west-coast town known as the gateway to the Hebridean Islands.
+We arrive in Oban at lunchtime, a picturesque west-coast town known as the gateway to the Hebridean Islands.
 Having lined our stomachs it’s time for our first whisky tasting of the trip, as we enjoy a tour of Oban Distillery, one of the oldest producers of single malt scotch in the world.
 Our highlight here is most certainly Oban’s 14-year old blend, traditionally served with a piece of crystallised ginger.

 After a restful night in our harbourside hotel, we begin today with a ferry ride to Mull, keeping our eyes peeled for whales, dolphins and porpoises on the way.
 Upon arrival we enjoy a private visit and tastings at the Tobermory Distillery, which was established back in 1798.
-Following lunch we board a ferry to the mainland via Kilchoan, Britain’s most westerly village.
+Following an independant lunch we board a ferry to the mainland via Kilchoan, Britain’s most westerly village.
 From here it’s a short ride to the Ardnamurchan and Adelphi Distilleries, where we enjoy our second round of tastings for the day.
 Our journey continues via the Corran Ferry, and leads to Fort William, our base for the next two nights.

 Let the fresh air and cool breezes restore you during our glorious morning cruise over Loch Linnhe.
 This our chance to take a peek at the resident seal population as well as – fingers crossed – some local golden and white-tailed eagles.
 We also drink in the incredible scenery of Ben Nevis and its surroundings.
 After lunch at a loch-side seafood restaurant we make a photo stop at the crumbling ruins of Old Inverlochy Castle, before the golden drams of the Ben Nevis Distillery beckon.
 A tasting in the shadow of Great Britain’s highest mountain crowns the day.